andy-young/Job-Interviews/Entercom/questionsToAsk.md

     - love solving technical problems
         - love communicating the 'how' to solve process
     - love learning new things
+    - enjoy working with Nodejs and learning more about it.

 1. How do they define a _Backend Developer_?